docker

 css

-az container show --resource-group myGroup --name myName --query "{FQDN:ipAddress.fqdn,ProvisioningState:provisioningState}" --out table
+az container show --resource-group myGroup --name myName --query "{FQDN:ipAddress.fqdn,ProvisioningState:provisioningState}" --out table add container to another container's network

 Find large directories